Insert In Style: A Zero-Shot Generative Framework for Harmonious Cross-Domain Object Composition: Dataset Generation

-This two-stage filtering process reduces our $150$k generated samples to the final $100$k high-quality, identity-preserving, and style-coherent training corpus.
-We provide qualitative samples in Fig.~\ref{fig:datasetteaser} and a detailed comparison to existing datasets in Tab.~\ref{tab:datasetcomparison} that establishes our corpus as the first and largest to provide the aligned {$\{I_f, I_s, I_m\}$ triplets essential for this task.
+Rather than employing a fixed iteration count, we adopt a human-centric convergence heuristic to balance dataset purity with sample diversity.
+After each pruning step, the rejection set $\mathcal{R}_t$ undergoes expert qualitative assessment.
+The process terminates at iteration $T$ when the samples in $\mathcal{R}_T$ exhibit high perceptual quality, specifically regarding identity preservation and stylistic fidelity.
+This filtering process reduces generated samples to the final $115$k high-quality, identity-preserving, and style-coherent training corpus.
+We provide more details on the dataset generation, filtering process and training data composition in the \emph{supplementary}.
+Tab.~\ref{tab:datasetcomparison} shows a detailed comparison to existing datasets establishing our corpus as the first and largest to provide the aligned $\{I_f, I_c, I_m, I_s\}$ quadruplets essential for this task.